William P. Crowell

 William Perry Crowell (born November 26, 1940) is the former Deputy Director of the National Security Agency.
+He served from February 1994 until September 1997.

 Early life

 Crowell was born in Baton Rouge, Louisiana in 1940.
 His family moved to Dallas, TX in 1952 where he attended Woodrow Wilson High School.
 He was a member of the ROTC reaching the rank of Lt.
 Colonel, was a member of the rifle team and led the Pershing Rifles performance group.
 In 1956 he was elected President of Key Club International, a high school community service organization of 65,000 members and in that capacity traveled extensively, including a trip with Radio Free Europe to European capitals for meetings with senior officials of West Germany, Berlin, Paris and London.
-A native of Louisiana, Crowell currently resides in Leesburg, Virginia with his wife Judy.

 Professional career

-Early NSA career (1962 –1989)
+Early NSA career 1962 –1989

 Crowell entered on duty with the National Security Agency in July 1962.
 His first assignment was as a recruiter for Masters and PhD graduates in Engineering, Mathematics, Physics and Computer Science at leading universities.
 After serving in several capacities in HR, he accepted a division chief assignment overseas.
-Upon completing that assignment, he returned to headquarters as a special assistant to the Director NSA in the Office of the Executive Director and served under two directors of the Agency in that capacity.
-During the remainder of his early career at NSA he served in a wide variety of assignments including Head of special projects for A Group (Operations Analysis); Deputy Chief of Counterintelligence (and acting Chief) for A Group; Chief of Staff for A2, Deputy Chief R&D for military systems; Assistant Deputy Director for Administration, Chief of the Science and Technology Organization; Chief of the Analysis Organization for the Soviet Union; and Deputy Director for Plans and Programs.
+Upon completing that assignment, he returned to headquarters as a special assistant to the Director NSA in the Office of the executive director and served under two directors of the Agency in that capacity.
+During the remainder of his early career at NSA he served in a wide variety of assignments including Head of special projects for A Group (Operations Analysis); Deputy Chief of Counterintelligence (and acting Chief) for A Group; Chief of Staff for A2, Deputy Chief R&D for military systems; Assistant Deputy Director for Administration, Chief of the Science and Technology Organization; Chief of the Analysis Organization for the Soviet Union; and deputy director for Plans and Programs.
 In July 1989 he resigned from the National Security Agency.